swiftcoder2020/cycle-motion/README.md

 ## Acknowledgements

+I would first and foremost like to thank Tim Nelson at the Code Institute for providing a fantastic series of videos into tutorial walkthrough of the Task Manager project

 # Disclaimer

-This website has been created for educational purposes only.
+This website project has been constructed for educational purposes only.